AndreyRainchik/Writeups/35c3 junior/README.md

     )
 ```

 To trigger this statement, we need to input a number that corresponds to hexadecimal value `0x1337`.
-A quick conversion shows that the decimal value for this is 4919, so if we use `alert(assert_leet(1337))` as the value for the `code` parameter in our POST statement to `/wee/run`, we'll get our flag.
+A quick conversion shows that the decimal value for this is 4919, so if we use `alert(assert_leet(1337))` as the value for the `code` parameter in our POST request to `/wee/run`, we'll get our flag.

 [This Python script](./files/flag_scripts/conversion.py "Python script to get the flag") will run through this process and print out the flag of `35C3_HELLO_WEE_LI77LE_WORLD`